atsaki/termeter/README.md

 Restart the session to have the new environment variables.

-With the go environment prepared, you have to run to install:
+With the go environment prepared, you have to run this command in order to install termeter:

 ```bash
 go get github.com/atsaki/termeter/cmd/termeter